 top of page

-In 2024, Castaldo Lundén was awarded the Rettig Prize by the Royal Swedish Academy of Letters, History and Antiquities for her research on the fashion industry, the impact of film as a medium, and her contributions to cultural and social analysis.
-The Academy described her scholarship as “fundamental to the subject’s identity” and praised its “wealth of perspective and insight” into the possibilities of fashion studies.
-(Kungl.
-Vitterhetsakademin 2024)
+In 2024, Lundén was awarded the Rettig Prize by the Royal Swedish Academy of Letters, History and Antiquities, one of Sweden's most distinguished scholarly honors.
+The Academy recognized her work as "fundamental to the subject's identity," praising its breadth of perspective and insight into the possibilities of fashion studies.

 D5587EAE-5F93-4897-B205-DA922F927813.jpeg